exercism/python/concepts/complex-numbers/about.md

 (-1+0j)
 ```

-Explaining the rules for complex multiplication and division is out of scope here.
+Explaining the rules for complex number multiplication and division is out of scope for this concept (_and you are unlikely to have to perform those operations "by hand" very often_).

 Any introduction to complex numbers will cover this.
 Alternatively, Exercism has a `Complex Numbers` practice exercise where you can implement this from first principles.